-Inspired by work of Adam-Fares \cite{Ada} in arithmetic dynamics and by a \say{counting-application} philosophy in arithmetic statistics, we revisit in a forthcoming paper \cite{BK33} the setting in Section \ref{sec2} and \ref{sec3} where we consider a polynomial map iterating on $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$, where $\mathbb{Z}_{p}$ is the ring of all $p$-adic integers; and again with the sole purpose of inspecting the aforementioned relationship.
-Interestingly, we then prove a counting and asymptotics that is analogous to the one done here in Section \ref{sec2} and \ref{sec3}.
-Inspired further by $\mathbb{F}_{p}(t)$-periodic point-counting theorem of Benedetto \ref{main}, we then also in \cite{BK33} revisit the setting in Section \ref{sec2} and \ref{sec3} we consider a polynomial map iterating on $\mathbb{F}_{p}[t]\slash (\pi)$, where $\pi$ is any fixed prime in a polynomial ring $\mathbb{F}_{p}[t]$ over a finite field $\mathbb{F}_{p}$.
-In doing so, we then also prove in \cite{BK33} a counting and asymptotics that is analogous to the one already done here in Section \ref{sec2} and \ref{sec3}.
+Inspired by work of Adam-Fares \cite{Ada} in arithmetic dynamics and by a \say{counting-application} philosophy in arithmetic statistics, we then revisit in a forthcoming paper \cite{BK333} the setting in Section \ref{sec2} and \ref{sec3} where we consider a polynomial map iterating on the space $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$; and again with the sole purpose of investigating further the aforementioned relationship.
+Somewhat interestingly, we prove in \cite{BK333} a counting and asymptotics that's analogous to the one already done here in Section \ref{sec2} and \ref{sec3}.
+Motivated further by $\mathbb{F}_{p}(t)$-periodic point-counting theorem of Benedetto \ref{main}, we then also in \cite{BK333} revisit the setting in Section \ref{sec2} and \ref{sec3} where we consider a polynomial map iterating on the space $\mathbb{F}_{p}[t]\slash (\pi)$, where $\pi\in \mathbb{F}_{p}[t]$ is any fixed irreducible monic polynomial.
+In doing so, we also prove in \cite{BK333} a counting and asymptotics that's analogous to the one done in Sect. \ref{sec2} and \ref{sec3}.